xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 Otherwise, the success is automatic and no roll is required.

 In case of success, the target is compelled to answer truthfully and to the fullest extent of his knowledge.

+### Legendary Scholar's Curriculum
+`Enabler`

+** The Lawgiver is a master instructor, capable of passing on truths and talents as surely as the sun passes daylight. **

+Upon learning this Charm the Solar prepares a curriculum that will allow her to teach one of the following Mundane Abilities:
+  * Bureaucracy
+  * Craft
+  * Integrity
+  * Larceny
+  * Lore
+  * Medicine
+  * Occult
+  * Socialize
+  * War

+Additional Abilities from the list can be purchased for 2 XPs.

+After teaching for one week, the students are considered Trained in the choosen Ability and will develop an attachment to an idea that the Solar holds.

+After teaching for one additional month, the students are considered Specialised in the choosen Ability and will develop an attachment to an idea that the Solar wants to impart.

+This teaching is so effective that the Solar can ignore all penalties to teach a willing student: she can educate a person who is deemed medically incapable of learning, such as someone who is developmentally disabled, or someone who has suffered traumatic injury or privation by the Fair Folk.

+Further, the Solar can disguise subversive or dangerous lessons as something they are not: the Lawgiver might appear to be giving a lesson on Immaculate catechisms while actually training itinerants to resist the Realm; a lesson on eroticism might hide insights into demonology.
+Only the targets of the Solar’s training can understand the true meaning of her lesson.

 ### Wholeness-Restoring Meditation